Pawsey-Internships/pawsey-version-control/_episodes/06-ignore.md

 - "Explain why ignoring files can be useful."
 keypoints:
 - "The `.gitignore` file tells Git what files to ignore."
+- "The `.gitconfig` file tells Git how to behave"
 ---

 What if we have files that we do not want Git to track for us,